PSH-Computing-AI-club/competition-spring-2025-bracket/docs/regulations.md

 ...

-### How is the winners of the competition determined?
+### How are the winners of the competition determined?

 ...